xpgo/obsidian-folder-note-plugin/doc/ccard-syntax.md

 ​```
 ```

-For the brief contents, it tries to read the first paragraph of a note as the brief.
+For the brief contents, it tries to read the first paragraph of a note as its brief.
 If there is no paragraph text, it will use section headings.
 The default max length of the brief is 64 characters, if you want to increase it, please use the **briefMax** key, for example:

 ```
 ​```ccard